SimSmith is in my opinion one of the best ways to learn and better understand RF (radio frequency) concepts.

 These videos can be accessed by going to https://www.youtube.com and entering W0QE in the search window or you can click here "YouTube Channel W0QE".

 The "SimSmith Basics" series consists of 13 videos and is an excellent place to start if you are not familiar with SimSmith or you wish to improve your understanding of RF topics.
-Click on the Play button below to begin or you can click on the 3 white horizontal bars in the upper left corner below and select any video from the playlist.
+Click on the Play button in the graphic below to begin or you can click on the 3 white horizontal bars in the upper left corner of the graphic and select any video from the playlist.

-The "SimSmith Other" series consists of 8 videos and contains topics that I think are more advanced.
-Click on the Play button below to begin or you can click on the 3 white horizontal bars in the upper left corner below and select any video from the playlist.
+The "SimSmith Other" series consists of 12 videos and contains topics that I think are more advanced.
+Click on the Play button in the graphic below to begin or you can click on the 3 white horizontal bars in the upper left corner of the graphic and select any video from the playlist.

-Click below to download the SimSmith files in used in the videos (zip format) Harmonics Video #9 (Advanced), click here to download the files.
-Loads for Testing Circuits Video #10 (Advanced), click here to download the files.
-Filter Load Harmonic Analysis #11 (Advanced), click here to download the files.
+Click below to download the SimSmith files in used in the videos (zip format) Harmonics Video (#9 Advanced), click here to download the files.
+Loads for Testing Circuits Video (#10 Advanced), click here to download the files.
+Filter Load Harmonic Analysis (#11 Advanced), click here to download the files.
+Interesting RF Circuits (#12 Advanced), click here to download the files.
+Crystal Filters (#13-14 Advanced), click here to download files.

 There have been many Smith Chart programs for computers over the years.
 If you aren't familiar with the Smith Chart click here for a Wikipedia description.
 These early Smith Chart programs were really not much more than specialized graphing programs and basically were meant to replace paper Smith Charts.